-George Lucas was so sure the film would flop that instead of attending the premiere, he went on vacation to Hawaii with his good friend Steven Spielberg, where they came up with the idea for Raiders of the Lost Ark (1981).
+George Lucas was so sure this movie would flop that instead of attending the premiere, he went on vacation to Hawaii with his good friend Steven Spielberg, where they came up with the idea for Raiders of the Lost Ark (1981).

 In early drafts of the script, R2-D2 could speak standard English, and he had a rather foul vocabulary.
 Although all of R2's English speech was removed, many of C-3PO's reactions to it were left in.

 Stunt doubles were not used for the scene where Luke and Leia swing to safety.
-Carrie Fisher and Mark Hamill performed the stunt themselves, shooting it in just one take.
+Carrie Fisher and Mark Hamill performed the stunt, shooting it in just one take.

-The scene of Darth Vader's TIE Fighter spinning out of control was added late in the film at the insistence of George Lucas.
-Other members of the film crew were opposed to including this shot, feeling that it set up a sequel (at the time sequels were generally regarded as inferior cash-in movies), but Lucas insisted upon its inclusion nonetheless.
+The scene of Darth Vader's TIE Fighter spinning out of control was added late in the movie at the insistence of George Lucas.
+Other members of the movie crew were opposed to including this shot, feeling that it set up a sequel (at the time, sequels were generally regarded as inferior cash-in movies), but Lucas insisted upon its inclusion nonetheless.

 Due to the limited budget, the American cast members and crew (including George Lucas) all decided to fly coach class to England, rather than first class.
 When Carrie Fisher's mother, Debbie Reynolds, heard about this, she called Lucas, complaining about how insulting it was for her daughter to be flying coach.
 Fisher was in the room with Lucas when he took the call, and after a few minutes, asked if she could talk to her mother.
 When Lucas handed her the phone, she simply said, "Mother, I want to fly coach, will you f**k off?!" and hung up.

 After visiting the set of Close Encounters of the Third Kind (1977), George Lucas was sure Close Encounters would outperform the yet-to-be-released Star Wars at the box office.
-Steven Spielberg disagreed, and felt Lucas's Star Wars would be the bigger hit.
-Lucas proposed they trade 2.5% of the profit on each other's films; Spielberg took the trade, and still receives 2.5% of the profits from Star Wars.
+Steven Spielberg disagreed, and felt Lucas' Star Wars would be the bigger hit.
+Lucas proposed they trade two and a half percent of the profit on each other's movies.
+Spielberg took the trade, and still receives two and a half percent of the profits from this movie.

 Harrison Ford found the dialogue to be very difficult, later saying, "You can type this shit, but you can't say it."

 The name Wookiee came about as a result of an accident.
-When San Francisco DJ Terence McGovern was doing voice-over work on THX 1138 (1971) for George Lucas, he made a blunder and exclaimed, "I think I ran over a wookiee back there."
+When San Francisco D.J.
+Terence McGovern was doing voice-over work on THX 1138 (1971) for George Lucas, he made a blunder and exclaimed, "I think I ran over a wookiee back there."
 George Lucas, confused, asked what he meant by the term.
-Terence McGovern admitted that he didn't know and added that he simply made it up.
-George Lucas never forgot the cute word and used it years later in Star Wars: Episode IV - A New Hope (1977).
+Terence McGovern admitted that he didn't know, and added that he simply made it up.
+George Lucas never forgot the cute word and used it in this movie.

 Mark Hamill held his breath for so long during the trash compactor scene that he broke a blood vessel in his face.
 Subsequent shots are from one side only.